-The TLX160 10G Matrix Switch can broadcast a message over the network when a remote receiver requests attention.
-When enabled, the receiver will toggle its TX pin, causing a LOS (loss of signal) event to occur at the switch.
-When detected, the switch broadcasts an 'Attention Request' message over the network.
-This message contains the IP address of the switch and the port number that detected the request.
+The TLX320 can broadcast a message over the network when a remote receiver requests attention.
+When enabled, the receiver will toggle its TX pin, causing a LOS (loss of signal) event to occur at the matrix switch.
+When detected, the matrix switch broadcasts an 'Attention Request' message over the network.
+This message contains the IP address of the matrix switch and the port number that detected the request.
 It is left up to an external system to detect, decode and act upon this request.

-- 32-bits, switch's primary IP address - 16-bits, 0 for the Upper (or only) switch chassis, 1 for the Lower switch chassis - 16-bits, port number (list starts from 1, not 0) - 16-bits, key code in bits 0 7, 0x00 and 0xff are ignored
+- 32-bits, matrix switch 's primary IP address - 16-bits, 0 for the Upper (or only) matrix switch chassis, 1 for the Lower matrix switch chassis - 16-bits, port number (list starts from 1, not 0) - 16-bits, key code in bits 0 - 7, 0x00 and 0xff are ignored